KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 As I have mentioned before, during the security analysis all network devices were connected to a Wireless Local Area Network.
 Still, I managed to capture a fair bit of communication with various servers providing cloud services.
 Throughout the whole security testing that I have done, the camera sent a bunch of UDP datagrams to various IP addresses.
 Those datagrams contained camera's serial number.
 I was not able to determine their purpose.
 Firstly the camera does a DNS resolution with an `Amazon AWS` server located in Germany, although the packages sent have data about some Chinese DNS servers with their IP addresses.
 I may assume that the DNS address is chosen based on camera's location.
 I might as well test it with a VPN someday.
 After that camera sends a HTTP POST request to an `Amazon AWS` server with some interesting data.
+The request was formatted by me to be more readable.
 ```
 POST / HTTP/1.1
 Host: 3.126.12.232